Funding for Short-Term Incapacitation

 - Funding will be limited to a total of six weeks.
 If less time is required for recovery (but a sufficiently long period that a substitute is required to fulfill duties), a shorter time period will be covered.

-- The maximum period of short-term funding will be for six weeks at the stipend rate of the ill or injured student or postdoctoral scholar.
+- The maximum period of short-term funding will be for six weeks at the stipend (GAs and predocs) / salary (postdocs) rate of the ill or injured student or postdoctoral scholar.

 - The graduate student or postdoctoral scholar who is temporarily incapacitated will submit the Graduate Student and Postdoctoral Scholar Bridge Funding for Temporary Incapacitation form and documentation from their health care provider of their temporary incapacitation.

-- All graduate assistants and postdoctoral scholars or predoctoral scholars who can document their short-term incapacitation are eligible, regardless of their stipend funding source.
+- All graduate assistants and postdoctoral scholars or predoctoral scholars who can document their short-term incapacitation are eligible, regardless of their stipend (GAs and predocs) / salary (postdocs) funding source.

 - Graduate assistants and postdoctoral scholars or predoctoral scholars shall be allowed to return to their original appointment, according to the terms of their original appointment, following the bridge funding period.

-The Graduate College bridge funding will pay a portion of the assistantship salary but will not pay any portion of tuition.
+The Graduate College bridge funding will pay a portion of their stipend (GAs and predocs) / salary (postdocs) but will not pay any portion of tuition (GAs).
 The bridge funding will be provided by an equal match from the Graduate College and the academic home college of the graduate assistant or by an equal match from the Graduate College and home academic department or equivalent employing unit of the postdoctoral scholar.

 Guidelines to complete